KarisaAdvynia/sma3-disasm/README.md

 Currently produces an exact match for these regions of the vanilla ROM:
 - 08000000-0812FDC0 (code)
-- 08163F90-081C1D54 (data)
+- 08163F90-083077E0 (data)

 Remaining regions:
 - 0812FDC0-08163F90: Currently labeled as "single-cart pseudo-ROM", a ROM region copied into RAM (for all players) when playing Mario Bros. multiplayer from a single cartridge.
 This needs further research to determine the correct RAM pointers.
 - 083077E0-end: Music/sound region.
-These also need to be included with `.incbin`, but this sector uses relative instead of absolute pointers, so the pointer labels also need to be generated.
+These need to be included with `.incbin`, but this sector uses relative instead of absolute pointers, so the pointer labels also need to be generated.

 ## About data files
 This repository does not include in-game data files (graphics, etc), which must be extracted from the vanilla game before assembling.
 A script is provided to do so: